sheisc/COMP9024/Randomised/Maze/README.md

 ### 5.4 Sidetracks: Loops in programming

-When implementing loops in programming, we can use three common techniques: while/for statements, recursive functions, and event handlers.
+When implementing loops in programming, we can use three common techniques:

+- while/for statements
+- recursive functions
+- event handlers

 #### 5.4.1 For statement